Joost-Jansen/heat/README.md

 python
 >>> import heat
 ```
 This should not return any error, indicating that HEAT is successfully installed!
-We also have